shinout/umecob.js/docs/README.md

 * [1.1.1]: Registered to npm
 * [1.1.2]: Modified error setting of JSHINT.
 Modified function 'Umecob.log()'
 * [1.1.3]: ${val?:default_val} : set default value and suppress error
+* [1.1.4]: asynchronous partial call in sync template will be parsed as synchronous call

 Features
 ----------------